HimwanShekhawat/Decision_tree_from_scratch/README.md

 # Decision_tree_from_scratch

-This script builds a regression decision tree from scratch using NumPy.
-It generates synthetic linear data with noise, recursively finds splits maximizing variance reduction, and predicts outputs.
-Includes visualization of predictions compared to the training data.
+This project implements a simple regression decision tree without external libraries for modeling.
+It generates synthetic linear data, builds a tree recursively to minimize variance, and visualizes predictions.

+## Features

+- Generates dummy regression data
+- Calculates variance reduction for splits
+- Recursively builds tree nodes
+- Makes predictions on new data
+- Plots regression predictions

+## Requirements

+- Python 3
+- NumPy
+- Matplotlib

+## How to Run

+1. Install dependencies: